-Diviya Roney graduated Magna Cum Laude with a Bachelor of Business Administration, emphasis in Finance.
+Diviya Roney graduated with Bachelor of Business Administration, emphasis in Finance.
 Her life took a turn in 2013 when Clayton County Animal Control asked for her assistance with the cats because their euthanasia rate was over 95%.
 Every community cat brought to the Clayton shelter was killed.
-Diviya then founded Friends of Clayton County Cats which has saved the lives of over 14,000 cats in eight years.
+Diviya then founded Friends of Clayton County Cats which has saved the lives of over 15,000 cats in ten years.

 In 2014, Diviya rescued 2 cats - Max and Frida - when their mom Katie committed suicide.
 Max passed away in July 2018 at the age of 18.
 Knowing Frida was going to follow her brother soon, Diviya wanted to combine her rescue work in Clayton County while creating a legacy to honor Katie, Max and Frida.

-Diviya now lives with her two cats, Wally who was found in a parking lot in Clayton County as a 2 week old orphan, Jacob who is deaf since birth, and one spunky dog named Biscuit.
+Diviya now lives with her two cats, Wally who was found in a parking lot in Clayton County as a two-week-old orphan, Jacob, who is deaf since birth, and one spunky dog named Biscuit.

 Dr. Lisa King, DVM

 Dr. Lisa King, DVM, received her bachelor’s degree in Zoology in 1992 and went on to attend the Auburn University College of Veterinary Medicine, graduating in 1996.
 Her desire to become a vet came from her grandmother who fed and cared for feral cats and was the only one who could touch them.
 Dr. King felt this human-animal bond was so amazing and magical that she wanted to become a vet and emulate the care for animals that her grandmother instilled in her.
 After directing a practice for 12 years in Alpharetta, Dr. King joined Animal Hospital of Towne Lake/Cat Clinic of Woodstock in 2008.